Cinema, Podium en

 Small-scale, independent art spaces are not to be underestimated as players in an art field that seeks to facilitate both local and transnational gatherings.
 They, more than anybody else, try to create the conditions in which artistic research and work can occur.
 Quite a few of these initiatives have been successful, but many of them have disappeared again.
 What remains of the ideas, the connections and the objects that they established?

 Qalqalah قلقلة, a platform of editors and curators, and NOA (Not Only Arabic), a performative magazine, investigate the afterlife of such independent places at Almost Summer.
 How, why and for whom were these initiatives created?
 What kind of artistic institution did they strive to become?
 What relationships did they establish, what myths did they start and last but not least: who gets to tell their stories?
+In BUDA, both platforms take you through their investigations.

 The Feminist School is part of the European programme apap – FEMINIST FUTURES, a project co-funded by the Creative Europe Programme of the European Union